 - …deep down inside, you feel alone and unlovable

 If any of these describe you, take a moment to give yourself compassion for admitting a difficult and painful truth.
 Being kind to yourself will become a critical tool for your healing, so start practicing it now.
 It can help you get started with counseling!

 Codependency is a common issue for many people, and usually manifests itself in the context of relationships.
 Codependency is essentially being dependent on others for well-being; needing approval or acceptance from others in order to feel secure about yourself.
-There are many different forms that codependency can take and people will respond with their own individual flavor, but the general principle behind it remains the same.
+There are many different forms that codependency can take and people will respond in their own individual ways, but the general principle behind it remains the same.

 Here is a test you can take to determine if you have codependent patterns: free codependency online test.
 This test is fairly long (100 questions), but is better than most free codependency quizzes out there because it examines the various parts of codependency (caretaking, repression, obsession, denial, dependency, communication, boundaries, trust, anger, and sexual dysfunction).

 If you’ve been struggling with codependent behavior patterns in relationships, you probably feel tired and confused.
 You probably feel more alone and hurt than you’ve ever felt.

 Working through these issues requires someone who recognizes them and is healthy enough to walk you out of them.
 You’ll need someone who can be honest with you at times, patient, and understanding of your true heart and intentions for others.
 After all, we all make good things (like relationships) into ultimate things.